 Vagator Beach – Vagator is that perfect place if you are looking for some relaxing time.
 It is quiet and serene, however, not the best place if you are looking for a party.
 Vagator is separated into three different beaches, you will find most of the backpackers at Ozran beach and the locals at Vagator beach.
 The last beach, Chapora beach, is a old fisherman style of beach.
 Looking for some good food?
 We loved Bean me up, a tasty and healthy vegan restaurant!
 And lastly, if you are looking for a place to stay check out Dreams Hostel or Jungle by the Hostelcrowd.

 Palolem, most likely my favorite place in Goa, a place I could easily stay for a week, or month, or perhaps even a year.
 Palolem, to me, had that right mix of party and relaxing.
 The beach is absolutely beautiful, with little beach huts (budget and expensive) located all along the beach.
 Find yourself a nice shack midway the beach and enjoy a morning swim before having a breakfast with ocean view.
 Palolem is home to many fantastic restaurants for good food, places to see live music at night, or even a silent disco that allows you to party, but not disturb the serenity of the area.
+Just like Anjuna, Palolem is one of the most well visited beaches in Goa, if you are looking for more offbeat places in Goa this is not the place for you!

 From Palolem you can rent a motorbike and explore national parks in the area, or some of the other lush beaches this area has to offer.
 Just don’t forget, you are here to relax, so grab that cocktail and curry and see the sun set over the ocean.
 Some of our favorite places in Palolem for food are: Avocado Garden, and Little World (which has the tastiest chai and pancakes) which are both great if you are looking for a bit less of an Indian breakfast.
 For drinks, Club Havana makes these tasty (and cheap) Gin & Tonics, and they have comfortable bean bags with an amazing ocean view.
 Looking for some awesome locals cooking the tastiest thali?
 Find Maria and Michael on Ourem road, food is tasty and this couple are just the sweetest!